 We continue to discuss the need for fee rates that ensure quality provision and sustainable services for the people we support.
 The most significant challenge during the year has been to recruit and retain staff, because of competition for staff from the hospitality and retail sectors, this has been particularly challenging in the homecare business where this has hampered growth plans.
 Recruitment and Retention of staff is a key focus currently and staff remuneration is being managed to ensure staff are attracted and retained so that the business is sustainable into the future.
 We continue to work with commissioners in both England and Scotland to ensure that we are in a position to continue to provide effective and economic services.

-We continue to grow Outreach services and plans for two new supported living services in Derbyshire will begin in August 2022
+We continue to grow Outreach services organically and we opened a new day service opening in Sheffield in September 2022.